 I’m worried about whether my online degree will be respected.
 I just completed my bachelor's online and am ready to send out my resume.
 Should I use my cover letter to reveal to potential employers that I earned my degree online?
-Do employers respect online degrees?
+Are online degrees respected?

 —Holly in Nashville, Tenn.

 These days, earning degrees or taking post-secondary courses online is not an oddity.
 In 2012, an estimated 86 percent of traditional residential colleges offered college courses through online learning.
 More than one-third offered entire degrees online.

 Online education is no longer the future.
 It’s right now.
 Employers are embracing online education in record numbers.
 Unlike a decade ago, employers no longer automatically perceive online degrees or distance education as inferior or second class.

 As a result, there is no need to reveal in a cover letter or resume that you “earned your degree online.”
 Details about why you chose any particular type of school—such as a private school versus a public school or a Christian college versus a secular college—are best left to discussion during an actual interview.

 Even then, you’ll only want to discuss the issue of online education if asked.

 We say "if asked" because GetEducated.com’s studies show that most employers are not overly concerned about how a degree was earned.
 They are, however, very concerned about overall school reputation and educational quality.

 In the end, the name of your college and the type of degree you have earned is going to be much more important to your employer than the method by which you earned your degree—online or on campus.